Pros and Cons of Moving to Moscow

 + PRO: Medical facilities are of a high standard

-There are a number of private medical centres in Moscow with well-trained doctors who can, in most cases, speak English.
-Dental treatment is also of a high standard in the city.
+There are many private medical centres in Moscow with well-trained doctors who can, in most cases, speak English.
+Dental treatment is of a high standard in the city.

 - CON: Difficult to get to a medical facility